 7. Maldives Victory

-This is one of the most popular and the biggest ship wrecks.
-It is currently unavailable because of the bridge construction between the islands of Male and Hulhumale (as for October 2016).
+This is one of the most popular and the biggest shipwrecks.
+It is currently unavailable because of the bridge construction between the islands of Male and Hulhumale (as of October 2016).

 It’s located in between Male and Hulhumale.